xiangzhennan/shitcode-web/portfolio/Conclusion/README.md

 <a name="_2"></a>
 ## 2. Conclusion on success of the project

 Overall we have achieved as a group the objectives we set at the beginning of the project.
 We have delivered a working web application of an idea we crafted in the early phase of this unit.
-Although UI design of webpages might be polished a little more with more intuitive design insight according to the opinion of half of the users in our massive user acceptance test, it looks good in other aspects.
+Although UI design of our webpages might be polished a little bit with more intuitive design insight according to the opinion of half of the users in our massive user acceptance test, it looks good in other aspects.

 <a name="_2.1"></a>